Malta Discovery Pilgrimage

 Return flights home to North America.
 Included: B

 N.B.
 Itinerary is tentative and subject to change.

-Your deposit of $1,000 USD is due by June 1, 2018.
+Your deposit of $1,000 USD is due by June 1, 2019.
 This holds your spot.
-Small group pilgrimages fill quickly – do not miss out!
+Small group pilgrimages fill quickly – register early!

 Deadline for Registration